Contents

 Language Delay

 Abstract: A look at how programming languages are failing to keep up with a rapidly changing hardware and business landscape.
 Not long ago it was clear to everyone that because of the rate at which clock speeds were doubling the industry should be optimizing for programmer productivity and let the hardware solve the performance issues.
 More recently both the dynamics of hardware and the business landscape have thrown these assumptions out the window and left a large vacuum in the programming language landscape.
-This talk takes a looks at how much things have changed and how a reset in our approach is needed.
+This talk takes a look at how much things have changed and how a reset in our approach is needed.

 Date: 2012-05-17